 The first formal judicial endorsement of the use of predictive coding in e-disclosure in the UK came from Master Matthews in his High Court ruling in the Pyrrho Investments v MWB Property Ltd case.
 Noting the excessive cost and time required to manually review documents, the judge approved predictive coding as acceptable for navigating the millions of electronic documents involved in the case.
-In this paper, Jon Fowler looks at the landmark decision and how it is likely to impact e-disclosure costs and proportionality arguments in UK courts, and increase the willingness of legal teams to use predictive coding in document reviews as part of a wide range of disputes and investigations.
+In this paper, we look at the landmark decision and how it is likely to impact e-disclosure costs and proportionality arguments in UK courts, and increase the willingness of legal teams to use predictive coding in document reviews as part of a wide range of disputes and investigations.

 How Predictive Coding is Changing the Legal Landscape

 To download this white paper please register using the form below.
 Once you have registered all content on our site will be available without needing to fill out a form again.